 The company would be expected to carry out a risk assessment to establish which procedures are proportionate to the risk of tax evasion or whether the procedures are required at all.

-HMRC guidance has been released which closely mirrors that issued in relation to the comparable bribery offences.
-The guidance lists the same six guiding principles as for the bribery offences but these are not prescriptive and failure to satisfy all of the suggested methods of prevention does not necessarily indicate that reasonable prevention procedures are not in place.
+HMRC guidance on the CCOs lists six guiding principles which illustrate ways in which relevant bodies might comply with the requirement of “reasonable procedures”.
+The principles are not prescriptive, however, and failure to satisfy all of the suggested methods of prevention does not necessarily indicate that reasonable prevention procedures are not in place.

-The new rules do not change what amounts to tax evasion which has always been, and continues to be, a crime.
+The CCOs do not change what amounts to tax evasion which has always been, and continues to be, a crime.
 Instead, they extend the scope of persons that can be prosecuted when tax evasion occurs.
-The two new offences make it easier for companies to be prosecuted where tax evasion has taken place.
+The CCOs make it easier for companies to be prosecuted where tax evasion has taken place.
 A lack of knowledge or intention within the organisation is not a defence.